alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-04-C++-Play-multithreading.markdown

 ---
 In this post I am planning to build upon C++ 11/14 features introduced in the previous posts and play around with threads and synchronization.
 I am going to start with the threading support introduced in the standard library, then move forward to Windows-specific code.
-I use Windows code to exemplify how to build a minimal type-safe threading library using the new C++ 11/14, similar to the standard one.
+I will use Windows code to exemplify how to build a minimal type-safe threading library using the new C++ 11/14, similar to the standard one.

 Unix multithreading and server programming I will probably cover in another post.